rfordatascience/tidytuesday/data/2018/2018-12-04/readme.md

 Data was originally scraped by [Harrison Jansma](https://github.com/harrisonjansma/Analyzing_Medium) and submitted as a [Kaggle dataset](https://www.kaggle.com/harrisonjansma/medium-stories).

-The data-set originally consisted of 1.4 million stories from 95 of Medium’s most popular story-tags.
+The data-set originally consisted of 1.4 million stories from 95 of Medium's most popular story-tags.
 Every story was published between August 1st, 2017 and August 1st, 2018.

 For each story, Harrison collected all of the information present on a Medium story-card.